oscarmorenodev/oscarmoreno.github.com/content/en/posts/conditional-statements-swift.md

 +++
-title = "Swift Fundamentals about Conditionals" description = "Controling the program's behavior based on conditions" date = 2023-04-03 translationKey = "conditionals"
+title = "Swift Fundamentals about Conditionals" description = "Controling the program's behavior based on conditions" summary = "Controling the program's behavior based on conditions" date = 2023-04-03 translationKey = "conditionals"
 +++